-In January 1945, Seaman 1/C Leon LeRoy’s ship docked in New York City.
+On January 4, 1945, Seaman 1/C Leon LeRoy’s ship docked in New York City.
 There he received a pile of letters—and he finally learned of his father’s death.
 He received a furlough to go home and visit his mother.

 During the war, the transportation system was strained by the competing needs of civilian and military transport.
 Military travel took priority, but even in the military, priorities were assigned.
 Seaman LeRoy had “C” priority.

 On January 9, 1945, the C-47 transport plane carrying Seaman 1/C Leon LeRoy landed in Memphis, Tennessee.
 Cargo was loaded carrying an “A” priority label, meaning it was “required by an emergency so acute that precedence should be given over all other traffic.”
 This crucial cargo was a large crate carrying Blaze the bull mastiff.
 To make room, Seaman LeRoy was bumped from the flight, along with a Seabee and Army T/Sgt.
 Dave Aks, home for the first time in thirty-one months to visit his critically ill wife in Riverside, California.
 Hitchhiking part of the way to Antioch, LeRoy wouldn’t arrive until January 16, leaving him only three days to stay at home.